CanberraGrammar/codecadets-2018/one.md

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/Finished.png" alt="Running a Python file" style="width: 100%;"/>

 If you see any Warnings or Errors, it's likely your code didn't run correctly, so double check your work and run it again.

+### 1.5 | Python Challenges

+By now you should have achieved the following:
+- Installed Atom (Windows & Mac Students)
+- Installed the Linux Subsystem (Windows Students)
+- Install Python (Windows & Mac Students)
+- Signed up for a GitHub account (Windows & Mac Students)

+If you have not yet completed one of these activities, please go back and make sure you have.
+If you are having any troubles with one of the steps, please talk to your tutor or ask one of the mentors.